 If you are looking for a one-day event to come out to camp with your Cub, this is the activity for you.
 Both events are held at Camp Woodland, 491 Kibbie Lake Rd.
 Constantia, NY and designed as a Cub and Adult Partner participation with a $25.00 per Cub and Adult Partner Team, lunch, patch, and materials are covered with your fee.
 Program starts at 9:00 am and ends at 4:00 pm for both day events.

 The Cub Scout Turkey Shoot and Puddle Duck Splash is a Shooting Sport and Aquatics fun day.
 The Cub Scout Shoot’em Up Bang is specifically a Shooting Sport fun day.

-BSA Annual Health and Medical Record, Parts A and B, are required for all camps and are due in the Council Office 2 weeks before the start of camp session .
+BSA Annual Health and Medical Record, Parts A and B, are required for all camps and are due in the Council Office 2 weeks before the start of camp session.
 All Tigers must have an adult partner present during camp operations.
-The registration for all camps end seven business days prior to the first day of camp.
+The registration for all camps ends seven business days prior to the first day of camp.
 All registration is online at www.cnyscouts.org under Cub Scout Camping, Registration.
-Online registration is anticipated to begin on April 5, 2017.
+Online registration is anticipated to begin on February 15, 2017.

 Refund and Cancellation Policy:

-- Hardships do not include family vacations, sport events, or changing one’s mind.
+Hardships do not include family vacations, sports events, or changing one’s mind.

-- Inclement weather is not a cause for refund.
+Inclement weather is not a cause for a refund.